 St. Scholastica Spotlight

-Spotlight Arts and Lectures is about big ideas, finding our place in the world and celebrating art in all its forms.
-Browse our upcoming concerts, lectures, forums and theatre.
+The College of St. Scholastica’s performing arts and lectures are about big ideas, finding your place in the world and celebrating culture in all its forms.
+Explore our exciting and inventive lineup of concerts, lectures and theatre.

 St. Scholastica Theatre, like any theatre, is an expression and reflection of the larger community of which it is a part.
 Course offerings, play selection, and the production process are based in the liberal arts tradition of the College.
 Students from all disciplines contribute to each play that is produced at St. Scholastica.
 Because of this inter-disciplinary nature, it is possible to pursue and maintain professional theatrical standards without being constrained by the narrowness of focus and competitive concerns that often characterize pre-professional training programs in the arts.